tisan-das/tisan-das.github.io/_posts/2026-06-14-Production-RAG-PDF-Extraction.md

 | Born-digital PDF | Layout-aware parser | GFM pipe table |
 | Raster image or garbled font | Vision OCR | `Header: value` rows, by prompt design |

 Normalising these into one schema means re-parsing structure you have either already lost or already have.
-The chunker in the [next post](/Production-RAG-Chunking/) does not care which of the three it receives — it recognises "this is a table" from the text itself.
 Keeping extraction and chunking decoupled through plain text, rather than a shared typed schema, is precisely what lets the OCR path participate at all, since a vision model produces prose and nothing else.

+## What comes next

+The chunker in the [next post](/Production-RAG-Chunking/) does not care which of the three representations it receives — it recognises "this is a table" from the text itself.

 ## References